rockstor/rockstor-doc/quickstart.rst

 Installation
 ------------

-Installing Rockstor is quick and straight forward.
-Since Rockstor is based on CentOS and uses the same anaconda installer the installation looks similar to that of CentOS, Redhat, or Fedora.
+Installing Rockstor is quick and straight forward as shown in `this install video <https://www.youtube.com/watch?v=yEL8xMhMctw>`_.
+Since Rockstor is based on CentOS and uses the same anaconda installer the installation looks similar to that of CentOS or Fedora.
+You can also read :ref:`vmmrockstorinstall` section of our :ref:`kvmsetup` for more information about installation.

-To find out what the installation process looks like, watch a 5 minute video of `a Rockstor VirtualBox install <http://youtu.be/00k_RwwC5Ms>`_, or see :ref:`vmmrockstorinstall` section of our :ref:`kvmsetup`.

 .. raw:: html